We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Initial research suggests CBD creams may help soothe dry, itchy skin that occurs because of eczema.
 But most of the research has been on human or animal skin samples, not actual people.

 Anecdotally, people report that it helps with this skin condition.

 Does CBD face cream have anti-aging properties?

-Because CBD has antioxidant properties, it may help reduce fine lines and wrinkles and improve skin texture.
-But more research is needed to fully understand the potential anti-aging effects of CBD creams.
+Because CBD has antioxidant properties, it may help reduce fine lines and wrinkles and help to smooth skin texture, if that’s something you want.
+But more research is needed to fully understand the aging support effects of CBD creams.